 This is usually a normal vaginal discharge.
 You may notice a little white discharge at the beginning or the end of your monthly menstrual cycle.
 This is the discharge before your period that you may notice.

 You can also detect infection if the white discharge is accompanied by a foul smell, pelvic pain and severe itching or uneasiness.

 Apart from the set types of vaginal discharge, you may notice a clear watery discharge as well.
 This can come at any time of the month.

 It is not abnormal at all.
-In fact, its completely normal and you will especially notice it after you’ve had a tough exercise session.
+In fact, it’s completely normal, and you will especially notice it after you’ve had a strenuous exercise session.

 Right after your period ends, you may notice a brown discharge.
-Worry not, it is also normal vaginal discharge.
-It’s just your body’s way of clearing out your uterus after your period.
+Worry not.
+It is also normal vaginal discharge.
+It’s just your body’s way of clearing your uterus after your period.

-In addition, if you’ve had unprotected sex and you notice a brown or bloody vaginal discharge it could indicate pregnancy.
+In addition, if you’ve had unprotected sex, and you notice a brown or bloody vaginal discharge, it could indicate pregnancy.
 Alternatively, heavy spotting can also indicate a miscarriage.
-Either way, you must rush to a doctor to get a proper checkup.
+Either way, you must rush to a doctor for a proper checkup.

 In postmenopausal women, this may be a sign of cervical cancer.
 A routine pap smear or a pelvic examination can clear that doubt.

 A yellow discharge can potentially mean an infection.
 Usually, this type of discharge is thick and if it smells foul, it is a clear indication of an infection of the vagina.

 It can also potentially indicate trichomoniasis, which is a sexually transmitted infection.
 You should note that while most women suffering from chlamydia or gonorrhoea do not show any symptoms, a yellow discharge is an indication.
 So keep an eye on this type of vaginal discharge as it is not normal.

-Such type of vaginal discharge is abnormal and usually a sign of a serious internal infection.
-If it is accompanied by foul smell, it is also indicative of trichomoniasis.
+Such vaginal discharge is abnormal and usually a sign of a severe internal infection.
+If it is accompanied by a foul smell, it is also indicative of trichomoniasis.

 If you notice this type of vaginal discharge, you should visit your doctor.